sagrodat/dual-pc-rust-switcher/README.md

 - Both PCs on same local network
 - Rust game instances running on both PCs

+## Input Director Setup

+**CRITICAL: Both systems must be configured as Directors with mutual client connections:**

+1. Install Input Director on both PCs
+2. On PC1: Configure as Director and add PC2 as a Client
+3. On PC2: Configure as Director and add PC1 as a Client
+4. **The hotkey configured in Input Director must NOT overlap with any hotkeys in Rust or this software**
+5. Recommended: Use a different hotkey in Input Director than the END key used by this program

 ## Important: Rust Settings

 **Set target FPS in Rust background to prevent lag:**